josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇷🇺_the_end_of_russias_camp_era.md

 🇷🇺 🎭 🎺 🧊 🪦 — elder influence collapse; aesthetic decapitation; performer loss; bunker authoritarianism.

 *Further media:*
 - [No notes.](https://vm.tiktok.com/ZNR5nb7aw/) Whilst camp is not simply the preserve of the queers, do not tell me that society does not need us; [none of you would survive a Europa without us](https://vm.tiktok.com/ZNR5nGMq4/).
+- [Not necessarily queer, but queer coded.](https://youtu.be/RhMYBfF7-hE?si=y6aLCRqmT25Loxrs) You recognise them from Eurovision 2020/1, back when The Boringing was only halfway.

 ---